RamanEbrahimi/ramanebrahimi.github.io/_pages/cv.md

 Work experience
 ======
+* November 2023  - : Research Assistant
+  * UC San Diego
+  * This work explores the dynamics between humans and firms when firms employ AI algorithms and explainability methods to interact with users, combining both theoretical and experimental approaches.
+We account for human behavioral biases and establish a feedback loop where user-firm interactions lead to a new equilibrium.
+  * Supervisor: Prof. Parinaz Naghizadeh, Prof. Kristen Vaccaro

 * September 2022  - : Research Assistant
   * UC San Diego
   * Unraveling necessary and sufficient conditions for the existence, uniqueness, and stability of Nash equilibrium for a multi-layer network game.
 Our findings uncover potential reasons for the fragility of the uniqueness of Nash equilibria in multiplex and multi-layer networks.